arve0/master/thesis.md

 Otsu tresholding optimizes the between-class variance in terms of intensity values [@gonzalez_digital_2007].
 The computation is done on the image histogram, giving the optimal threshold for separating intensity classes.
-The output is a boolean image where all pixels above the threshold is truthy and the rest of the pixels falsy, giving a segmented image.
+The output is a segmented binary image where all pixels above the threshold is truthy and the rest of the pixels falsy.

 ### Spatial image filters